Harden, Harris lead streaking Nets past Lakers, 109-98 - WTMJ

 LeBron James scored his 35,000th career point while getting 32 points, eight rebounds and seven assists for the Lakers.
 Kyle Kuzma added 16 points and 10 rebounds for Los Angeles, which lost for only the second time in 10 games.

+“Missing AD and then our starting point guard in Dennis, it’s a big blow for us,” James said.
+“But they’re missing key players as well.
+Neither team was full strength.
+We just didn’t play up to our capabilities tonight.
+Give them credit.”

-Davis missed his second straight game after aggravating his strained right calf and Achilles last weekend.
-The Lakers also played without Schröder, a late scratch under the NBA’s health and safety protocols.
+Davis missed his second straight game after aggravating his strained right calf last weekend, and Schröder was a late scratch under the NBA’s health and safety protocols.

-Along with their longest overall winning streak in two years, the Nets have won four straight road games for the first time since December 2008.
-They’ve also got seven straight wins over Western Conference opponents for their longest streak since November 2006, and their three straight wins over the Lakers at Staples Center is the longest run in franchise history.
+“Obviously AD is an MVP-caliber player, and then Dennis, he’s our engine,” Lakers guard Quinn Cook said.
+“He makes everything go with his pace and his defense.
+Guys have to step up, but to lose him right before tipoff, it’s something we definitely haven’t dealt with all season.”

+Timothé Luwawu-Cabarrot scored 15 points and hit five of the 18 3-pointers by the Nets, who pulled away comfortably in the second half.
+Brooklyn also showed off its recently improved defense, limiting the Lakers’ good looks all night.

 TIP-INS